Stay Fit and Connected with the SONC Winter Challenge Series!

 Resources for Future SONC Events & Activities

 SONC now has a summary of the Return to Activities Protocol.
-This guidance will be in effect September 8 – December 31, 2020 (no activities are allowed prior to September 8).
+This guidance will be in effect January 1 – May 28, 2021 (no in-person activities are allowed prior to January 31).

 We now have a complete set of videos that anyone running in-person gatherings should review (more resources are listed further down on this page):